Who Has The Most Affordable Travel Insurance?

 If you are a frequent traveler or plan to take several trips per year, you can often save money by purchasing an annual travel insurance policy.
 Annual travel insurance has a higher upfront cost but is cheaper in the long run when broken down to a per-day cost.
 These policies are mainly medical-only policies but some may include limited trip cancellation protections as well.

 No, higher premiums do not always equate to better coverage.
-A common misconception is that the best plans are also the most expensive.
+A common misconception is that the most expensive plans are always the best.
 However, the best travel insurance policy is one that fits your budget and meets your coverage needs.

 At Squaremouth, one of our core values is to help travelers find the right policy for them at the lowest possible price.
 If you need assistance getting great coverage for less, our customer service team is just a phone call away at 1-800-240-0369.